Libertarian Date Night: Eight Romantic Films | MissLiberty.com

 –Roger Ebert

 “One of the psychological factors undermining personal independence is inordinate risk-aversion.
 So it’s nice to see a film that puts risk-taking in its proper place, as a necessary part of a worthwhile human existence.
-The film has a strong individualist undertone.”
+The film has a strong individualist undertone.
+Great film for a libertarian date night.”

 –MissLiberty.com